Magical objects in Harry Potter: Floo Powder

-Flying carpets

-Flying carpets are rugs, that are enchanted with the ability to fly.
-Flying Carpets were once an accepted form of travel for the British magical community, but they are banned due to being defined as a Muggle Artefact by the Registry of Proscribed Charmable Objects.
-It is therefore against British wizarding law to charm carpets or fly them, although they are still legal in other countries.
-Mr. Weasley was heavily involved in the introduction of this legislation due to his position in the Misuse of Muggle Artefacts office.
-It is revealed that the ban was relatively recent, not only due to Mr. Weasley's involvement, but also because Barty Crouch's grandfather owned and operated a 12-seater Axminster before flying carpets were prohibited.

 Hogwarts Express

-The Hogwarts Express is the train which transports Hogwarts students to and from the school at the beginning and end of each term.
+The Hogwarts Express is described as a steam train which transports Hogwarts students to and from the school at the beginning and end of each term.
 It also transports willing students home for the Christmas holidays.
-It is stationed in Hogsmeade when not in use, and it can be accessed only by using the magical wall between platforms 9 and 10 of King's Cross train station (known as " Platform 9¾") in London.
+It is stationed in Hogsmeade when not in use, and it can be accessed only by using the magical barrier between platforms 9 and 10 of King's Cross train station (known as " Platform 9¾") in London.
+The train referenced in the novels and filmed in the movie adaptations is based on the Jacobite Steam Train that runs through the Scottish Highlands.